N1ckn1ght/HaxePong/README.md

 ###### Known issues:

+First collision with the ball may cause a lag spike because of first sound playback.

 Collision calculations with ball are made like it is a square, not an actual ball.

+No side collision.

 ###### Known features (completely not bugs):